Learn how to read, create, update, and delete managed columns using the

 title String! | The title of the new managed dropdown column. |

-Create a managed dropdown column
+Create dropdown managed column

 mutation {